ianelrod/asmserv/README.md

 - IPv6

 Constraints:
-- Will GET/POST content up to 2GB
+- Will GET/POST content up to 2GiB-1
-- Handle file names up to 255B, linux max
+- Handle file names up to 255B, linux max-1
 - Will not parse url encoding

 Forbidden in paths: